Immunizations Banner2.png

 Vaccines help prevent infectious diseases and save lives.
-Vaccines are responsible for the control of many infectious diseases that were once common in this country, including polio, measles, diphtheria, pertussis (whooping cough, rubella (German measles), mumps, tetanus, and the flu.
+Vaccines are responsible for the control of many infectious diseases that were once common in this country, including polio, measles, diphtheria, pertussis (whooping cough), rubella (German measles), mumps, tetanus, and the flu.

 Vaccine-preventable diseases have a costly impact, resulting in doctor's visits, hospitalizations, and premature deaths.
 Sick children can also cause parents to lose time from work.

-Immunization Schedules
+2025-26 Immunization Guidance and Schedules

 Minimum Immunization Requirements for those entering a Child Care Facility or School in Illinois